ludocode/onramp/docs/virtual-machine.md

 The upper 31 bits of the destination register are always zero after this instruction.
 The low bit is set to the comparison result.

 Note that a 32-bit two's complement comparison produces different results; you must be careful to perform an unsigned (logical) comparison.
-A signed comparison simulated by the `lts` instruction (and other `s`-suffixed instructions) in compound assembly.
+A signed comparison is simulated by the `lts` instruction (and other `s`-suffixed instructions) in compound assembly.